thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="export-zip-file"}
 ### Export multiple objects
-To export multiple objects at a time, follow these steps:
+To export multiple objects at a time, follow these steps.
+To create and export custom SpotApps, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html#create-spotapps).

 1. Navigate to the **Answers**, **Pinboards**, or **Data** page from the top navigation bar, depending on the objects you want to export.